appscode/blog/content/post/kubedb-v2024.06.04/index.md

 With TLS enabled, client applications can securely connect to the Microsoft SQL Server cluster, ensuring that data transmitted between clients and servers remains encrypted and protected from unauthorized access or tampering.
 This encryption adds an extra layer of security, essential for sensitive data environments where confidentiality and integrity are paramount.

 To configure TLS/SSL in Microsoft SQL Server, KubeDB utilizes the cert-manager to issue certificates.
 So, first, you have to ensure the cluster has the cert-manager installed.
-To install cert-manager in your cluster, follow the steps here. https://cert-manager.io/docs/installation/
+To install cert-manager in your cluster, follow the steps [here](https://cert-manager.io/docs/installation/).

 To issue a certificate, the following Custom Resource (CR) of cert-manager is used:

-Issuer/ClusterIssuer: Issuers and ClusterIssuers represent certificate authorities (CAs) that can generate signed certificates by honoring certificate signing requests.
+**Issuer/ClusterIssuer**: Issuers and ClusterIssuers represent certificate authorities (CAs) that can generate signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer in a ready condition to attempt to serve the request.
-You can learn more details here. https://cert-manager.io/docs/concepts/issuer/
+You can learn more details [here](https://cert-manager.io/docs/concepts/issuer/).

-Certificate: The cert-manager has the concept of Certificates that define the desired x509 certificate which will be renewed and kept up to date.
-You can learn more details here. https://cert-manager.io/docs/usage/certificate/
+**Certificate**: The cert-manager has the concept of Certificates that define the desired x509 certificate which will be renewed and kept up to date.
+You can learn more details [here](https://cert-manager.io/docs/usage/certificate/).

-Here’s a sample YAML for TLS-enabled MS SQL Server:
+Here’s a sample YAML for TLS-enabled Microsoft SQL Server:
 ```yaml
 apiVersion: kubedb.com/v1alpha2
 kind: MSSQLServer